 Caribbean diplomat named to London University Committee

-Sir Ronald, who is Antigua and Barbuda's ambassador to the United States and the Organization of American States (OAS), has been involved in Commonwealth matters in various capacities since 1982.
+Sir Ronald, who is Antigua and Barbuda's Ambassador to the United States and the OAS, has been involved in Commonwealth matters in various capacities since 1982.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login